LiReXz/my-python-web-app/README.md

 ### CI/CD Deployment

-This setup ensures that your application is always up to date with every new commit.
+This setup ensures that your application is always up to date with every new commit.  t

-- Every time you **push new changes** to the repository, the **GitHub Actions workflow** will automatically:
+Every time you **push new changes** to the repository, the **GitHub Actions workflow** will automatically:
 - Build a new Docker image.
 - Push it to Docker Hub.

+**Version Control Enabled**
+- If pushing to the **develop** branch:
+  - The image will be tagged as `VERSION-SNAPSHOT-TIMESTAMP` along with `latest`, allowing the container to always pull the most recent snapshot without changing the reference.
+- If pushing to the **master** branch:
+  - The image will be tagged with the **exact version** from the `version` file, along with `latest`, ensuring a stable release while keeping the latest reference available.

 - Since **both Docker and Kubernetes pull the image from Docker Hub**, you only need to restart the container or pod to apply the latest version:

   **For Docker:**